 The Company adopts a remuneration policy for staff comprising a fixed component, a variable component, and benefits in kind.
 The fixed component is in the form of a base salary.
 The variable component is in the form of a variable bonus that is linked to the Company’s and individual performance.
 The benefits in kind include club and car benefits.
 The RC approves the bonus for distribution to staff based on the Company’s and individual performance.

-The annual aggregate remuneration paid to the top five key management personnel of the Company (excluding the CEO) for FY2016 is S$5,329,000.
+The annual aggregate remuneration paid to the top five key management personnel of the Company (excluding the CEO) for FY2017 is S$5,443,000.

 The above remuneration bands include performance shares granted to staff under the Share Plan.
-The Share Plan was approved by shareholders at an Extraordinary General Meeting held on December 5, 2006 and is administered by the RC.
+The Share Plan is administered by the RC.

 Staff who participate in the Share Plan are a selected group of employees of such rank and service period as the RC may determine or as selected by the RC.
 Awards initially granted under the Share Plan are conditional and based on performance assessed over a multi-year performance period.
 The conditions for such awards were chosen as they reflect medium to longer-term corporate objectives and include both market and non-market conditions.
-Market conditions include Absolute Total Shareholder Return versus cost of equity and Relative Total Shareholder Return against ST All-Share Index.
-Non-market conditions include Media Business EBITDA, distributable income of SPH REIT, market competitiveness, quality of returns including sales, efficiency, productivity and profit, and business and productivity growth.
+Market condition relates to Relative Total Shareholder Return against ST All-Share Index.
+Non-market conditions include Media Business Free Cash Flow, distributable income of SPH REIT, market competitiveness, quality of returns including sales, efficiency, productivity and profit, and business and productivity growth.

-The Share Plan contemplates the award of fully-priced shares, their equivalent cash value or combinations thereof, free of charge, provided that certain prescribed performance conditions are met, and upon expiry of the prescribed vesting periods.
+The Share Plan contemplates the award of fully paid shares, their equivalent cash value or combinations thereof, free of charge, provided that certain prescribed performance conditions are met, and upon expiry of the prescribed vesting periods.

 Senior executives are encouraged to hold a minimum number of shares under the share ownership guideline which requires them to maintain a beneficial ownership stake in the Company, thus further aligning their interests with shareholders.

-Furthermore, under an Economic-Value-Added or EVA-driven performance bonus scheme for senior executives, a notional variable bonus bank account is set up for each participating senior executive, into which the annual performance bonus earned by him each year is credited.
+Furthermore, under a profit-driven performance bonus scheme for senior executives, a notional variable bonus bank account is set up for each participating senior executive, into which the annual performance bonus earned by him each year is credited.
 1/3 of the total variable bonus bank account, which includes the balance brought forward from the previous year, is paid out, with the balance 2/3 carried forward to the next year.
-Key senior executives in the Group have been on this EVA-driven performance bonus scheme since the mid-2000s.

-Further details on the 1999 Scheme and the Share Plan and the incentives issued, can be found in the Directors' Statement and Notes to the Financial Statements.
+Further details on the Share Plan and the incentives issued, can be found in the Directors’ Statement and Notes to the Financial Statements.